RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Neurodevelopmental Disorders

-A comprehensive clinical reference summarizing current evidence on the genetics, clinical features, mechanisms, and diagnostic approach for dominant and recessive RNU2-2 disorders — based on the most recent peer-reviewed and preprint literature.
+A comprehensive clinical reference summarizing current evidence on the genetics, clinical features, mechanisms, and diagnostic approach for dominant and recessive RNU2-2 disorders — based on the most recent peer-reviewed literature, including six publications in Nature Genetics.

 Last Updated March 2026